chermed/kodoo/README.md

 The features to be introduced are :

-1. Show shortcuts for different relations
-2. Call a remote function for many records (multiple selection)
-3. See details of a record (show all fields values)
-4. See metadata of a record
-5. List and change the databases
-6. Ensure compatibility with more Odoo versions
+1. Ensure compatibility with more Odoo versions
-7. Add the readonly mode
-8. Add the zen mode (focus on data)
+2. Add the zen mode (focus on data)
+3. Brew install
+4. Snap Install